AJ-SO-AJ/pwn.college_writeups/README.md

 # pwn.college_writeups
 My pwn.college writeups.

-!!The flags will remain hidden!!
+The flags will remain hidden.

+I can remove my solvers if required.

 -AJ